Staying Connected: LI & Leave for Dads

 LinkedIn (and email/texting, too) lets you do much easier than ‘back in our old pre-internet days’!
 No excuses!

-Important milestones, like this one, birthdays (June is also my birthday, just btw 🙂 ), work anniversaries, and/or some sort of important or memorable date/event in your history with your friends & networking connections are great times to reach out ‘just because’, and stay current.
+Important milestones, like this one, birthdays, work anniversaries (which LI so kindly reminds us of for our connections), and/or some sort of important or memorable date/event in your history with your friends & networking connections are great times to reach out ‘just because’, and stay current.

 In my YouTube video: How To Rock Your Job Search References, I mention that if the only time your contacts ever hear from you is when you want something (like a recommendation), it’s not really an authentic connection.
 Stay in touch periodically.
 LinkedIn makes this SO easy to do (they even sent you notices of your contacts’ achievements, work anniversaries, birthdays, etc. to make this MUCH easier!)